facebookarchive/caffe2/_docs/tutorials.md

 pip install ipython notebook
 pip install scikit-image
 ```

+Hit it with a hammer you say?
+Ok, here's a full list for your installation pleasure, and note that you'll want them installed with Python, and in some cases C++ or at the system level, so you might `brew install` as well as `pip install` or `conda install` them:

+flask
+graphviz
+hypothesis
+jupyter
+leveldb
+lmdb
+matplotlib
+pydot
+pyyaml
+requests
+scikit-image
+scipy
+tornado
+zeromq

 Instructions on how to setup Jupyter Notebook, which is the latest, greatest way to use and create interactive code notebooks (ipynb files) is found at [http://jupyter.org](http://jupyter.org/install.html).